 A dermatologist examines an individual who may have actinic keratosis for one or more lesions on the skin.
 If any lestions are identified, a biopsy is usually performed to determine the course of treatment.

 There are a number of ways to treat actinic keratosis, including with prescription creams and gels, minor surgical procedures like freezing and scraping, and photodynamic therapy.
 While it’s possible for actinic keratosis to go away on its own, it’s best to contact a dermatologist for proper treatment.
 Lesions that have been removed, however, may return after additional sun exposure.

 Because the leading cause of developing actinic keratosis is exposure to UV light, the first measure of prevention is to limit the amount of time spent in the sun or in tanning beds.
 Take particular care to avoid sun exposure when the sun is at its highest in the middle of the day.
 Wear sunscreen lotion and protective clothing as needed.
-And consider taking an oral sun protection supplement.
+And consider taking an oral antioxidant supplement.